Steps firms can take to minimize the effect of the lack of accounting professionals

 Let’s take a look at:

-What’s going on in the accounting world?
+What’s going on in the world of accounting practice staffing?
 While a career in accounting has long been considered a stable, respectable job, the reality is that it’s really hard to be an accountant.

-Accountants require a bachelor’s degree, and CPAs need an additional 30 college credits.
+And there’s significant reason: accountants require a bachelor’s degree and CPAs need an additional 30 college credits.
 That amounts to a fifth year of schooling before students even qualify to take their CPA exam.
+For many prospective accountants, the math simply doesn’t add up.

 College graduates can expect to spend the first five or so years on the lower rungs of the career ladder.
-The hours are long and the pay … isn’t great.
-Kristin Gayoso, a CPA featured in an episode of NPR’s The Indicator from Planet Money, pointed out that based on the hours she worked, her salary came out to less than minimum wage.
+The hours are long and starting salaries have been somewhat stagnant for years.
+Kristin Gayoso, a retired CPA featured in an episode of NPR’s The Indicator from Planet Money (a gem of financial reporting), pointed out that based on the hours she worked, her pay came out to less than minimum wage.

-With fewer accountants entering the workforce, many are spread thin to manage the increasing workload.
-In the last few years alone, accountants have had to significantly adapt policies and procedures in response to:
+Due to the shortage of accountants and fewer entering the workforce, many are spread thin to manage the increasing workload.
+In these tough financial times, today’s accountants have had to significantly adapt policies and procedures in response to the following:

 • Tariff wars